 Graduates are eligible to apply to take the National Council Licensure Examination (NCLEX-PN) which is required for practice as a Licensed Practical Nurse.
 Employment opportunities include hospitals, rehabilitation/long term care/home health facilities, clinics, and physicians' offices.
 Mission Statement: The nursing faculty of Vance-Granville Community College, in support of the philosophy, purpose and objectives of the College, believes that it is the purpose of the Practical Nursing program to produce advanced beginning practitioners (Benner, 2001, p.
 22) for entry level practice in the practical nurse role.

-Work Exp/

-Title Class Lab Clinical Credits

-FIRST SEMES TER (Fall)
+Course Credits

-BIO 163 Basic Anatomy & Physiology 4 2 0 5
+BIO 163 Basic Anatomy & Physiology 5

-NUR 101 Practical Nursing I 7 6 6 11
+NUR 101 Practical Nursing I 11

-C 11 8 6 16

-SECOND SEM SECOND SEMESTER (Spring)
+Total Hours for Semester 16

+Course Credits

-ENG 111 Writing and Inquiry 3 0 0 3
+ENG 111 Writing and Inquiry 3

-NUR 102 Practical Nursing II 7 0 9 10
+NUR 102 Practical Nursing II 10

-PSY 150 General Psychology 3 0 0 3
+PSY 150 General Psychology 3

-, 13 0 9 16

-THIRD SEMESTER (Summer)
+Total Hours for Semester 16

-NUR 103 Practical Nursing III 6 0 9 9
+Course Credits NUR 103 Practical Nursing III 9